-We created a list of the books we plan to read in July.
-Let us know if you plan on reading any of them.
-We can’t wait to start these amazing new books!
-Tell us what you plan to read in July.
-We’re always looking for recommendations.
+We created a list of the YA books we plan to read in July.
+Let us know in the comments if you plan on reading any of them.
+We can’t wait to start these amazing new books and enjoy the July sunshine!

 1. A Very Large Expanse of Sea by Tahereh Mafi

 This book, about a 16-year old Muslim girl navigating life post-9/11, has been on our to-read list for a while!
 Mafi is one of Claire’s favorite authors, and we can’t wait to read this book.
 Exciting news readers: we have partnered with Bards Alley, our local bookstore in Vienna, VA , for a virtual YA book club on Monday, July 20 at 7 pm!
 We will be discussing this book.
 We hope to see you there 🙂

 2. Majesty (American Royals #2) by Katharine McGee

 We were fortunate to receive an arc of this book (we literally did a happy dance!) from the publisher.
 If you’re a long-time reader of our blog, then you know that we *loved* the first book in this series, American Royals.
 The series is an alternate history, where instead of George Washington becoming president, he is crowned King after America won the Revolutionary War.
 Majesty is slated to pick up right where we left off with America’s favorite royals— and we cannot wait to read!